A Systematic Survey on Large Language Models for Algorithm Design: Taxonomy of LLM Roles in Algorithm Design

-LLMaE employs LLMs to mine and extract embedded features or specific knowledge from target problems and/or algorithms, which are then utilized in the enhancement of algorithm-based problem solving (Fig~\ref{fig:llmae}).
-For example, \citet{kristiadi2024sober} use LLMs as pre-trained feature extractors and the embeddings are used to enhance standard Bayesian optimization surrogate models in the molecular space.
+LLMaE leverages LLMs to mine and extract embedded features or specific knowledge from target problems and/or algorithms, which are then used to enhance algorithm-based problem solving (Fig.~\ref{fig:llmae}).
+As shown in Fig.~\ref{fig:llmae} (b), when provided with the task description and tours for a TSP instance, LLMs can be instructed to extract key features, such as node count, which can then be utilized in algorithm design.
+These features are typically defined by experts or learned implicitly using conventional machine learning models.

 Beyond embedding-based feature extraction, LLMs excel in text comprehension and knowledge extraction, allowing them to discern subtle patterns and relationships within the data that might not be evident through conventional feature extraction methods.
 For example, \citet{wu2024large} utilize LLMs to extract high-dimensional algorithm representations by comprehending code text.
 These representations are combined with problem representations to determine the most suitable algorithm for a specific problem. \citet{du2024mixture} propose a mixture-of-experts framework augmented with LLMs to optimize various wireless user tasks.
 The LLM is used to analyze user objectives and constraints, thus selecting specialized experts, and weighing decisions from the experts, reducing the need for training new models for each unique optimization problem.
-Additionally, \citet{becker2024data} discuss the use of LLMs in the automotive and supplier industries, specifically focusing on retrieval-augmented generation systems to improve information retrieval from technical documentation. \citet{memduhouglu2024enriching} use LLM to enhance the classification of urban building functions by interpreting OpenStreetMap tags and integrating them with physical and spatial metrics.
+Additionally, \citet{memduhouglu2024enriching} use LLM to enhance the classification of urban building functions by interpreting OpenStreetMap tags and integrating them with physical and spatial metrics.
 Traditional techniques, which have previously struggled with semantic ambiguities, are outperformed by LLMs due to their superior ability to capture broader language contexts.

-The multi-modal capabilities of LLMs also distinguish them from traditional methods. \citet{park2024enhancing} demonstrate that incorporating lexical information extracted from LLMs into an acoustic-based speaker diarization system through a probabilistic multi-modal decoding process and beam searches can significantly improve speech-processing performance.
+Beyond extracting problem features, LLMs are employed to mine relevant knowledge to inform and enhance algorithm design.
+In HiFo-Prompt \citep{chen2025hifo}, for example, knowledge is distilled into reusable design principles that guide the design process.